 Elections for the Student Council representatives are held at the end of the school year.
 Student Council supervises other representatives including class reps.

-All students are expected to support the activities that are planned by their Student Council.
+All students are expected to support the activities planned by their Student Council.

 Minutes of all Student Council meetings are posted on the bulletin board downstairs in the Ed Centre.
 Students are welcome to attend all meetings.
-A copy of the Student Council Constitution is available from the Dean of Students.
+A copy of the Student Council Constitution is available from the Dean of Student Life.

-All students are expected to attend each chapel.
-The chapel is to be quiet beginning at 10:15 a.m. in preparation for the worship and ministry time to follow.
+All students are required to attend each chapel.
+This includes home groups and 7-24 discipleship times.
+It is to be quiet in the chapel to offer a place for spiritual focus and preparation for the worship and ministry.
 Chapel is designed to provide:

 - Regular opportunity for the student to worship God.